Tempe, Arizona: Tempe Center for the Arts

 Opened in September 2007, Tempe Center for the Arts (TCA) is a community crown jewel for performing and visual arts.
-The $65 million venue houses a state-of-the-art 600-seat theater, a 200-seat studio theater, a picturesque 200-seat multi-purpose space, a 3,500 square-foot art gallery.
+The $65 million venue houses a state-of-the-art 600-seat theater, a 200-seat studio theater, a picturesque 200-seat multi-purpose space, a 3,500 sqft art gallery.

 Tempe History Museum

 The Tempe History Museum explores local history through collections, research services, exhibits, and programs.

 Public art

 The Tempe Public Art Program coordinates artists with building designers to install permanent and temporary public art projects.
 Since 1988, more than 50 projects have been commissioned by the Tempe's Community Services Division.
 The Art in Private Development ordinance of 1991 has helped add more than 60 privately owned pieces of art to the city, accessible by the public.

 Live music scene

-Tempe enjoyed a thriving alternative music scene throughout the 1980s and '90s, producing acts including as the Gin Blossoms, Meat Puppets, Dead Hot Workshop, The Refreshments, Roger Clyne and the Peacemakers, Hans Olson, The Maine, and Injury Reserve.
-Historic dive-bar Yucca Tap Room, one of the last remaining 'small stage' venues that defined this era, continues to host nightly local live music.
+Tempe enjoyed a thriving alternative music scene throughout the 1980s and 1990s, producing acts including as the Gin Blossoms, Meat Puppets, Dead Hot Workshop, The Refreshments, Roger Clyne and the Peacemakers, Hans Olson, The Maine, and Injury Reserve.
+Historic dive-bar Yucca Tap Room, one of the last remaining "small stage" venues that defined this era, continues to host nightly local live music.